Updated on Jul 31, 2023 by Stacey Parsons

 Sample wine and coffee grown on Fogo's volcano

 A slightly more relaxed pastime, those who want to discover some of the archipelago's most unique characteristics would be best placed exploring the island of Fogo.
 The fertile slopes of the volcano produce the coffee beans and grapes which go into Fogo's very own wine and coffee; which is definitely worth sampling.
 For those looking for a bit more action, you can hike up to the volcano crater to admire the incredible views!
 Find out more about Fogo.

 When it comes to adventures in Cape Verde, the above are just the beginning.
-Boat trips and island tours, island hopping and evening excursions are all on offer, and with spring just around the corner, it's time to explore what your holiday to Cape Verde looks like.
+Boat trips and island tours, island hopping and evening excursions are all on offer, and with spring just around the corner, it's time to explore what your holiday to Cape Verde in April looks like.